Frequently Asked Questions

 Whether you're an amateur or pro, for some reason we love knowing this stuff.

-- My favorite lenses are the Nikon 24-70 2.8, the Lensbaby Composer Pro, and Tamron 180mm.
-The 24-70 is my go-to workhorse for portraits, or when bringing just a 50mm won't be enough.
-And I luuuuv my Lensbaby and Tamron for flower photography.
-Other lenses are used depending on what I'm doing.
+- My favorite lenses are the Lensbaby Composer Pro, and Tamron 180mm.
+The Nikon 24-70 2.8 is my go-to workhorse for portraits, or when bringing just a 50mm won't be enough.
+I luuuuv my Lensbaby and Tamron for flower photography.
+Other lenses are used depending on the work at hand.
+When traveling, my focus is to travel as light as possible.

 - Editing: Mostly Lightroom (probably 95%), some Photoshop, and some Perfect Photo Suite 10 by OnOne Software.